delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 **Arrays** are collections of **ordered data.**

-For instance, the command list in a videogame menu:
+Consider the command list in a videogame menu:

 ```js
 var menu = ['Attack', 'Defense', 'Inventory'];